bluesxman/clojure4j/README.md

 A big piece that is missing from Java 8 is persistent data structures.
 This API hopes to fill in that gap.

 ### Why a Clojure binding?
 By making the API a Clojure binding, a large pool of support and documentation is already in place.
-For example, a web search for functions in this API already has years of Q&A on various websites.
-Furthermore, Clojure has strong decision making is behind its design and implementation.
+For example, a web search for functions in this API already has years of questions and answers on various websites.
+Furthermore, Clojure has strong decision making behind its design and implementation.
 Developing a similar API of the same quality from scratch would take a lot of time (and talent).

 ### Are Clojure4J collections compatible with java.util collections?
 Yes, in the same way that "unmodifiable" collections work in java.util.Collections.
 I.e. they behave as read-only java.util.Collections.

 ### What are the tradeoffs?
 As a rule of thumb, you are trading performance for the safety of treating collections as values.
 Clojure4J's collection operations tend to be 2-3x slower than java.util.

 ## FAQ for Clojure developers

 ### Why are clojure fns object methods on persistent collections?
 This makes up for the lack of "->" and "->>" in the API.
 Furthermore, it makes the API more accessible since the developer does not have to reason on whether thread-first or thread-last is the right choice.
 Finally, with clojure4j.core.Core most functions are also available as static methods without the object "chaperone".

 ### Why typed collections?
 It is assumed that a traditional Java shop might resist using this API without typed collections, seeing it as a step backwards to pre-1.5 Java.
 The hope is that this choice helps lower the barrier to incorporating some elements of functional programming into traditional Java projects by avoiding those arguments.

 ### Is Clojure4J slower than Clojure?
 The current implementation wraps Clojure objects and IFns.
 In tests, Clojure4J collections tend to be a few percentage points slower than calling Clojure 1.6's Java API directly.
 A direct comparison to native Clojure has not been performed, but performance relative to Java's collections seems to be inline with Clojure's claims about persistent data structures.

 ### Why not just use Clojure?
 For a variety of reasons, incorporating Clojure into an existing Java project is not always allowed/possible.
-Hopefully, though, usage of this API might help break down some of those barriers, serving as a small stepping stone to incorporating functional languages and style.
+Hopefully, though, usage of this API might help break down some of those barriers, serving as a small stepping stone to incorporating functional programming or languages such as Clojure.

 ## License